March 26, 2018

 About the Authors

 Brian Bieker, PE, LEED AP.
 Brian has over 20 years of experience as a mechanical engineer with a strong focus on healthcare design.
-Designing buildings and building systems has always been a passion for Brian and he takes pride in watching new living, breathing buildings come to life.
+Designing buildings and building systems have always been a passion for Brian and he takes pride in watching new living, breathing buildings come to life.

 Ryan Walsh, PE, CEM, LEED AP BD+C. Ryan is the Director of Energy Services for Ross & Baruzzini.
 He has spent the last 20 years helping his customers find innovative and sustainable solutions for their most challenging and complex engineering projects including healthcare facilities.